In this article we will introduce an application called VirtualMotionCapture.

-- 7 How to become Vtuber by using the space created with STYLY
+- 7 How to Cecome Vtuber with STYLY

 Introduction and preparation

-In order to record the MR movie that combines the screens of the VR-game application and VirtualMotionCapture, you need to use the application for MR overlay such as LIV, and the MR-overlay function by using externalcamera.cfg.
+In order to record the MR video that combines the screens of the VR-game application and VirtualMotionCapture, you need to use the application for MR-overlay such as LIV, and the MR-overlay function by using externalcamera.cfg.

-I will explain how to use those applications and how to set them in the next article, so I explain the basics to use VirtualMotionCapture in this article.
+We will explain how to use those applications and how to set up them in the next article, so here we will introduce the basics of how to use VirtualMotionCapture.

 ▼This article explains how to use VRoid▼

-However, if you use other live-streaming software, you can use it instead.
+If you are familiar with other live-streaming software, you may use it instead.

 ▼Download OBS Studio from here▼